 Running an export business requires adequate working capital at all times.
 Any shortage of cash can disrupt the entire process, leading to a chain of unexpected events.
 Whether it’s warehousing, shipping, or distribution, a constant infusion of capital is essential.

 To that end, you may opt for traditional options like a bank loan.
 However, in export trade, time is of the essence, and a bank loan might require a while to come through.
-Thus, as an alternative, you can consider availing the invoice discounting facility.
+Thus, as an alternative, you can consider availing the

 How Does Export Bill Discounting Service Work?

 You may face several challenges when exporting goods, followed by delayed payments from clients.
 Challenges such as changes in import policies by the local government of the country you’re sending goods to or their geopolitical turmoil can extensively affect even the smoothest trading.

 In that case, even with drawn-up and already approved bills, you might face a shortage in cash to sufficiently finance your business expenses.
 That’s where invoice discounting for exporters comes in.
 With invoice discounting, you can leverage the accounts receivable in your business to acquire advanced funds and instantly resolve your cash flow issues with ease.